 Get a head start

 If you have both checking and savings accounts with UBT, one of the easiest ways to get a jump start on your savings is to enroll in our RoundUp program.
-With RoundUp, you can choose to round your debit purchases up to the nearest dollar (or a different amount you choose), then deposit the change directly into your savings account automatically.
+With RoundUp, you can choose to round your debit purchases up to the nearest dollar, then the difference is deposited into your savings account each day.
 It’s an easy, automatic way to start building on your savings just by using your checking account.